ronnn-ddr/union_shop/prompt.md

 - Add descriptive test names and organize into groups
 - Aim for comprehensive coverage of user interactions and edge cases

+Note on existing test files:
+- `test/product_test.dart` - already exists with basic tests, needs enhancement with comprehensive coverage
+- `test/sale_page_test.dart` - already exists, needs additional tests for responsive layout and edge cases
+- `test/login_page_test.dart` - already exists, needs enhancement with validation and responsive tests
+- `test/collections_test.dart` - already exists for the collections listing page
+- `test/collection_page_test.dart` - needs to be created for individual collection pages (different from collections_test.dart)

+- `test/routing_test.dart` - needs to be created for dynamic routing tests
+- `test/data/products_test.dart` and `test/data/collections_test.dart` - need to be created for data validation

-Provide new test files for each missing test suite, ensuring they follow the existing test patterns in the codebase (e.g., `test/home_test.dart`, `test/about_test.dart`).
+Provide enhanced test files for existing test suites and new test files for missing ones, ensuring they follow the existing test patterns in the codebase (e.g., `test/home_test.dart`, `test/about_test.dart`).
 Ensure all tests pass with `flutter test`.
 Add brief comments explaining the test structure and what each test group covers.